Tom's Guide Verdict

 On the plus side, Livedrive offers two-factor authentication to protect your account from intruders.
 You can opt for SMS authentication or connect an authenticator app.

-Backblaze offers unlimited storage for a single computer for $60 per year, and has virtually all of the same features as Livedrive’s Backup plan.
+Backblaze offers unlimited storage for a single computer for $60 a year, and has virtually all of the same features as Livedrive’s Backup plan.
 In addition, Backblaze will mail you a hard drive containing all of your files, should you ever need to conduct a full restore.
-Read our full Backblaze cloud backup review for more information.

 If you need file syncing across devices, consider IDrive.
-You can get 5TB of storage space for $69.50 per year and there’s no limit to how many devices you can connect.
-You can find out more in our IDrive personal cloud backup review.
+You can get 5TB of storage space for $69.50 a year, and there’s no limit to how many devices you can connect.

 Livedrive’s cloud storage platform may work well for users who need unlimited space.
 However, the service doesn’t support continuous backup or encrypt files on its servers, and it won’t image your entire hard drive.
 In addition, Livedrive is more expensive than competitors like Backblaze and IDrive.
 We recommend taking a look at the alternatives before you commit to Livedrive.